43rd Air Refueling Squadron: Strategic Air Command

 With this new aircraft, 43d aircrews over the next few years refueled aircraft virtually everywhere in the world.
 Aircraft and crews deployed temporarily to Guam, Alaska, Greenland, Spain, England, Saudi Arabia, and Iraq.
 Colonel David A. Tate assumed command of the 4170th Strategic Wing in November 1961 and, on 1 February 1963, when the wing was redesignated the 462nd Strategic Aerospace Wing, Colonel Tate became the commander of the newly designated unit.
 The redesignation of the wing was part of the Air Force's program to honor former units with outstanding combat records.
-In August 1964, 43d aircrews deployed to Clark AB, Philippines, to begin supporting combat in Southeast Asia.
+In August 1964, 43d aircrews deployed to Clark Air Base, Philippines, to begin supporting combat in Southeast Asia.
 Before terminating this refueling support in December 1975, the 43d AREFS dedicated substantial resources to the Vietnam War.

 Colonel Alex W. Talmant assumed command of the 462nd Strategic Aerospace Wing upon the retirement of Colonel Tate on 31 July 1965.
-Under his command Larson AFB was scheduled to be inactivated on 30 June 1966, with Wing phase out scheduled to be complete by 25 June 1966.
+Under his command Larson was scheduled to be closed on 30 June 1966, with wing phase out scheduled to be complete by 25 June 1966.

-On 2 April 1966, the 43d moved from Larson to Fairchild AFB, Wash.
-In May–June 1980, the explosive volcanic eruption of Mount St. Helens forced the suspension of operations from Fairchild for a month, but the 43d operated four tankers each from Beale AFB and Travis AFB, California.
-Once again, from 7 May to 8 August 1983, the squadron left Fairchild, deploying to Grant County Airport (formerly Larson AFB), Wash, while the Fairchild runway was repaired.
+On 2 April 1966, the 43d moved from Larson to Fairchild Air Force Base, Washington.
+In May–June 1980, the explosive volcanic eruption of Mount St. Helens forced the suspension of operations from Fairchild for a month, but the 43d operated four tankers each from Beale and Travis Air Force Bases, California.
+Once again, from 7 May to 8 August 1983, the squadron left Fairchild, deploying to Grant County Airport (the former Larson Air Force Base), while the Fairchild runway was repaired.

 It was inactivated in 1995 as part of phasedown of USAF after the end of the Cold War.